encore428/minesweeper/README.md

 ## AWS EC2 deployment at http://3.138.183.213:8000/

 The app has been deployed onto AWS.
 Check and see if it is still there.
+This has been done with the help of https://www.twilio.com/blog/deploy-flask-python-app-aws.

 ## To execute (on Windows)